Kelowna Rockets Passing Torch to Top Draft Prospects

 As a result, for the first time in franchise history — since relocating to Kelowna from Tacoma, Wash., in 1995-96 — the Rockets don’t have any players on their roster who are NHL property.

-That means everybody on Kelowna’s roster has something to prove this season.
+That means everybody has something to prove this season.

-“It’s a year where there’s some frustration and disappointment from some guys, but it’s a learning tool,” Smith said of the draft snubs, with Porter also among that group after he struggled in Kelowna’s first-round playoff exit — a four-game sweep at the hands of the Tri-City Americans — despite backstopping the Rockets to a B.C.
+“It’s a year where there’s some frustration and disappointment from some guys, but it’s a learning tool,” Smith said of the draft snubs, with Porter also among that group after he faltered in Kelowna’s first-round playoff exit — a four-game sweep at the hands of the Tri-City Americans — despite backstopping the Rockets to a B.C.
 Division banner in the regular season.

 “Sometimes it doesn’t happen, for whatever reasons, and it’s how you deal with it.
 The guys that went through it last year and didn’t get drafted, I think they’re out to prove people wrong, and our young guys who are going into their first draft year are looking to open eyes and make an impression.”